-I am still rocking my old iPad pro to see how durable it is.
-Of course any sign of deterioration from my baby, I will replace her in a heartbeat.
-The iPad pro 2015 has specs similar the iPad 7 and iPad air 3.
+I am still rocking my old iPad Pro to see how durable it is.
+Of course, at any sign of deterioration from my baby, I will replace her in a heartbeat.
+The iPad Pro 2015 has specs similar to the iPad 7 and iPad air 3.
 I could say these two are upgraded versions of the iPad Pro 2015.
 They are powerful iPads!
 Powerful enough to handle any work you throw at them.

 Its price, though, makes it the perfect iPad for children in Primary and High School.
 They can study on it and easily do their assignments.
 If need be, they can upgrade to something better for university.

 The iPad 7 is also good for anyone who doesn’t do much on their iPads.
 It’s great for reading and replying your emails, digital planning and taking basic notes.

 The Best iPad To Buy In 2020

 iPad Air 3 gives you the best value for your money.
 As of 2020, 256GB is the minimum storage you should be getting for your iPad.
 This will allow you to grow and it will make your iPad future proof.